-MISCEI ELLANEOUS MISCELLANEOUS GROUP M8 - PREGNANCY SUPPORT COUNSELLING PSYCHOLOGY Provision of a non-directive pregnancy support counselling service to a woman who is concerned about a current pregnancy or a pregnancy that occurred in the preceding 12 months, by an eligible psychologist, where the patient is referred to the psychologist by a medical practitioner (including a general practitioner, but not a specialist or consultant physician), and lasting at least 30 minutes.
+MISCE LLANEOUS MISCELLANEOUS GROUP M8 - PREGNANCY SUPPORT COUNSELLING PSYCHOLOGY Provision of a non-directive pregnancy support counselling service to a person who is currently pregnant or who has been pregnant in the preceding 12 months, by an eligible psychologist, where the patient is referred to the psychologist by a medical practitioner (including a general practitioner, but not a specialist or consultant physician), and lasting at least 30 minutes.
 The service may be used to address any pregnancy related issues for which non-directive counselling is appropriate.
 This service may be provided by a psychologist who is registered with Medicare Australia as meeting the credentialing requirements for provision of this service.
 It may not be provided by a psychologist who has a direct pecuniary interest in a health service that has as its primary purpose the provision of services for pregnancy termination.
-To a maximum of three non-directive pregnancy support counselling services per patient, per pregnancy from any of the following items -81000, 81005, 81010 and 4001 81000 Fee: \$71.80 Benefit: 85% = \$61.05 81005 SOCIAL WORKER Provision of a non-directive pregnancy support counselling service to a woman who is concerned about a current pregnancy or a pregnancy that occurred in the preceding 12 months, by an eligible social worker, where the patient is referred to the social worker by a medical practitioner (including a general practitioner, but not a specialist or consultant physician), and lasting at least 30 minutes.
+To a maximum of three non-directive pregnancy support counselling services per patient, per pregnancy from any of the following items -81000, 81005, 81010 and 4001 81000 Fee: \$73.15 Benefit: 85% = \$62.20 Extended Medicare Safety Net Cap : \$219.45 SOCIAL WORKER Provision of a non-directive pregnancy support counselling service to a person who is currently pregnant or who has been pregnant in the preceding 12 months, by an eligible social worker, where the patient is referred to the social worker by a medical practitioner (including a general practitioner, but not a specialist or consultant physician), and lasting at least 30 minutes.
 The service may be used to address any pregnancy related issues for which non-directive counselling is appropriate.
 This service may be provided by a social worker who is registered with Medicare Australia as meeting the credentialing requirements for provision of this service.
 It may not be provided by a social worker who has a direct pecuniary interest in a health service that has as its primary purpose the provision of services for pregnancy termination.
-To a maximum of three non-directive pregnancy support counselling services per patient, per pregnancy from any of the following items -81000, 81005, 81010 and 4001 Fee: \$71.80 Benefit: 85% = \$61.05 MENTAL HEALTH NURSE Provision of a non-directive pregnancy support counselling service to a woman who is concerned about a current pregnancy or a pregnancy that occurred in the preceding 12 months, by an eligible mental health nurse, where the patient is referred to the mental health nurse by a medical practitioner (including a general practitioner, but not a specialist or consultant physician), and lasting at least 30 minutes.
+To a maximum of three non-directive pregnancy support counselling services per patient, per pregnancy from any of the following items -81000, 81005, 81010 and 4001 81005 Fee: \$73.15 Benefit: 85% = \$62.20 Extended Medicare Safety Net Cap: \$219.45 MENTAL HEALTH NURSE Provision of a non-directive pregnancy support counselling service to a person who is currently pregnant or who has been pregnant in the preceding 12 months, by an eligible mental health nurse, where the patient is referred to the mental health nurse by a medical practitioner (including a general practitioner, but not a specialist or consultant physician), and lasting at least 30 minutes.
 The service may be used to address any pregnancy related issues for which non-directive counselling is appropriate.
 This service may be provided by a mental health nurse who is registered with Medicare Australia as meeting the credentialing requirements for provision of this service.
 It may not be provided by a mental health nurse who has a direct pecuniary interest in a health service that has as its primary purpose the provision of services for pregnancy termination.
-To a maximum of three non-directive pregnancy support counselling services per patient, per pregnancy from any of the following items - 81000, 81005, 81010 and 4001 81010 Fee: \$71.80 Benefit : 85% = \$61.05
+To a maximum of three non-directive pregnancy support counselling services per patient, per pregnancy from any of the following items - 81000, 81005, 81010 and 4001 81010 Fee: \$73.15 Benefit: 85% = \$62.20 Extended Medicare Safety Net Cap: \$219.45

-PART 8 CHILDREN WITH AUTISM, PERVASIVE DEVELOPMENTAL DISORDER OR DISABILITY (ITEMS 82000 TO 82035)
+CHILDREN WITH AUTISM, PERVASIVE DEVELOPMENTAL DISORDER OR AN ELIGIBLE DISABILITY (MBS ITEMS 82000 TO 82035)